-I also went to Bible College and became a youth pastor (I know, bizarre combo).
+I also went to Bible College and became a youth pastor, until I found myself struggling with belief and moved on to a new career path.
 And near the end of that career, I wrote a bunch of articles for Youthworker, which was the magazine on doing ministry with teens and university age folks.
 I never received a rejection letter - just cheques.
 And that felt pretty good.
 But it still wasn't what I'd wanted to do - write my own book.

 When I started graduate school, I knew the end result would be a book length paper.
 First, my MA on Pan's Labyrinth, and then my PhD on steampunk.
 I met lots of writers, and wrote about their work, but I still wasn't publishing my own.
 I was excited to get my first academic publications, and pleased to be among the first to be published in academic anthologies on steampunk.
 But watching the struggles of all my writer friends, even the Cinderella stories, I wasn't in any hurry to go hunting for an agent, and then toiling to see my book see the light of day.
 After all, I was over 40, and was planning to just sit back and take things easy.
 I thought maybe I'd start a web comic, or rework the novel I blogged online in 2007.